 The quickest way to reach the Indy Cycloplex staff is via email, or leave a comment here.

-For scheduling and business-related questions, operations and marketing/media questions, or for volunteer opportunities, contact Michael Kubancsek or submit the form here.
+For business-related questions, operations and marketing/media questions, contact Michael Kubancsek or submit the form here.

 DIRECTIONS TO THE INDY CYCLOPLEX

 The Indy Cycloplex, home of the Major Taylor Velodrome, is located approximatley 4 miles northwest of downtown Indianapolis, across the street from the Marian University Eco Lab, and one mile west of the Indianapolis Museum of Art.

 FROM THE NORTH: Take I-65 southbound to exit 119 and merge onto 38th Street (exit 119).
 The next traffic light is Cold Spring Road – turn right.
 At the bottom of the hill, the entrance to the park will be on your left.

 FROM THE EAST OR SOUTH: Take I-70 westbound to I-65 North, and take exit 119 for 38th Street.
 Take the ramp for Kessler Blvd and turn right (south) onto Kessler.
 Cross over I-65 and then take the ramp for 38th Street Eastbound, as if you were getting back on 65, and stay on 38th Street.
 The next traffic light is Cold Spring Road – turn right.
 At the bottom of the hill, the entrance to the park will be on your left.